walypala23/gradergen/doc/taskspec.md

 ```

 #### Arrays input line
-The syntax is very similar to [the one just described](#variables-input-line) but the corresponding structure of the input is much more complex.
+The syntax is very similar to [the one just described](#variables-input-line) but the corresponding structure of the input is more complex.
 The only difference in the syntax is that arrays' names should be followed by the correct amount of `[]`, indicating their sizes.
 The number of `[]` is not really processed by `gradergen` (even though it will raise an error if you don't put them) and is just for the user to have a clear view of how the input should look like just reading the `input` section in `task.spec`.
 As an example the following is a valid line:
 ```